Our verdict

 Saucony Endorphin Edge (left), Salomon XA Pro 3D GTX (right)

-Using a smoke-pumping machine, we have visualized the shoe's ventilation capacity.
+Using a smoke-pumping machine, we have visualised the shoe's ventilation capacity.
 Judging by the amount and speed of smoke, we gave the shoe 3 out of 5, where 5 is the most breathable.
-It is considered average for running shoes.
+It is considered average for trail running shoes.

 Minimal weight for maximum cushion